mail-mantra/sms/README.md

 -   If your project using composer, run the below command

 ```
-composer require milan-sahana/mm-sms:1.*
+composer require mail-mantra/sms
 ```

-- If you are not using composer, download the latest release from [the releases section](https://github.com/milan-sahana/mm-sms/releases).
+- If you are not using composer, download the latest release from [the releases section](https://github.com/mail-mantra/sms/releases).

 ##Note:
 This PHP library follows the following practices:

-- Namespaced under `MilanSahana\MmSms`
+- Namespaced under `MM\Sms`
 - API throws exceptions instead of returning errors
 - Options are passed as an array instead of multiple arguments wherever possible
 - All requests and responses are communicated over JSON